epfl-ada/ada-2023-project-pandamonium/README.md

 Organization within the team: A list of internal milestones up until project Milestone P3.
 Questions for TAs (optional): Add here any questions you have for us related to the proposed project.

 # Scripted Sisterhood: Analyzing Bechdel Test Triumphs
 *Pandamonium: Tiago Freitas, Deniz Kasap, Riza Arseven, Eren Saydar and Matthijs Scheerder

 ## Abstract
+Women have been historically underrepresnted in many areas of public life, cinema among one of the most noticable.